sundharwinston/JavascriptGrammer/views/Evaluation2/algorithm-pseudocode.md

 		Syntax :
 		map((element, index, array) => { ... } )

+## Algorithm :

+step 1: start the program.

+step 2: declare an array with values.

+step 3: increment one in each value of array using map method and store the value in variable map.
+It is in the form of array

+step 4: print the result

+## Pseudocode :

+    DECLARE array = [1, 4, 9, 16];
+    DECLARE result = array.map(x => x + 1);
+    PRINT result

 `reduce :`

 - The reduce() method applies a reducer function to each array element and returns a single value.
+- The reduce function having callback params.
+	- accumulator
+	- currentValue like.
+	- initialValue

+## Algorithm :

+step 1: start the program.

+step 2: declare on array with values.

+step 3: get the sum of array using reduce method.
+Use callback parameter as accumulator and current value.

+step 3.1: inside the reduce method write sum logics and return the value. it's goint to stored in accumulator.

+step 4: print the result.

+step 5: stop the program.

+## Pseudocode :
+		DECLARE array = [1,2,3,4];
+		DECLARE result = array.reduce((acc,value) => {
+			return acc+value;
+		})
+		PRINT result

 `filter :`

+- The filter() method creates a new array with all elements that pass the test implemented by the provided function.
+- It does not affect original array.

+## Algorithm :

+step 1: start the program.

+step 2: declare an array with string values or numbers type.

+step 3: using filter method check the condition if the word length is more than 6 then the word is stored in a variable in the form of array.

+step 4: print the result.

+step 5: stop the program.

+## Pseudocode :

+		DECLARE words = ['do', 'limit', 'come', 'beautiful', 'destruction', 'present'];
+	    DECLARE result = words.filter(word => word.length > 6);
+	    PRINT result

 Source Code : 👉